How to Use Least Visitor Count Long Tail Keywords?

 Scenario 1:

-Let’s assume you are writing content for a magazine that is need of targeting thousands of people.
-The more readers you have, the much revenue you can generate via content.
+Let’s assume you are writing content for a magazine that is in need of targeting thousands of people.
+The more readers you have, the more revenue you can generate via content.
 If you search 5 LT keywords having monthly searches of 100, then the total count becomes 5x100 = 500.
 The content can only draw the traffic of 500 visitors maximum and it is not possible that all the visitors will come to your blog/website.
 As a solution to this problem, you should increase the number of LT keywords.
-Now if the quantity has increased from 5 to 30 keywords and each keyword has an average of 100 visitors’ value, then the total visitor count becomes 30X100= 3000 that is comparably a big figure.
+Now if the quantity has increased from 5 to 30 keywords and each keyword has an average of 100 visitors’ value, then the total visitor count becomes 30X100= 3000 which is comparably a big figure.

 Scenario 2:

-If anybody is running a local business, then we have to focus on the different strategies apart from above.
-For example, a car maintenance shop has to draw the customers only of a specific area.
-If we work on approx 50 keywords and each keyword has the search count of 60, then we are actually targeting 50X60 = 3000 visitors in a month.
+If anybody is running a local business, then we have to focus on the different strategies apart from the above.
+For example, a car maintenance shop has to draw customers only from a specific area.
+If we work on approx 50 keywords and each keyword has a search count of 60, then we are actually targeting 50X60 = 3000 visitors in a month.
 It is not possible for local businesses to offer services to a huge number of people because it has limited resources and the total number of working days will also be less.
 If the shop mechanics handle 30 clients in a day and works for 30 days and the conversion rate is 40% of 3000.
-Nevertheless, they cannot offer services to 1200 people while every mechanic eventually takes leave during a month.
+Nevertheless, they cannot offer services to 1200 people while every mechanic eventually takes leave for a month.

-The straight equation for the local business is narrowing down the quantity to 5 keywords which have the visitor count of approx 150 each.
-Now the overall visitors will be 5X150 = 750 and if the conversion rate is 50%, then the shop owner will get the chance to serve 375 customers, which is a significant figure.
+The straight equation for the local business is narrowing down the quantity to 5 keywords which have a visitor count of approx 150 each.
+Now the overall number of visitors will be 5X150 = 750 and if the conversion rate is 50%, then the shop owner will get the chance to serve 375 customers, which is a significant figure.
 You may increase the number of keywords according to the need, but not as much as that it will generate more inquiries and the shop is not ready to deal with them.

 Nikhil Saini